Visio Tnugdali

-The Visio Tnugdali ("Vision of Tnugdalus") is a 12th-century religious text reporting the otherworldly vision of the Irish knight Tnugdalus, later also called "Tundalus", "Tondolus" or in English translations, "Tundale", all deriving from the original Middle Irish Tnúdgal meaning "desire-valour" or "fierce valour".
-It was "one of the most popular and elaborate texts in the medieval genre of visionary infernal literature" and had been translated from the original Latin forty-three times into fifteen languages by the 15th century, including Icelandic and Belarusian.
+The Visio Tnugdali ("Vision of Tnugdalus") is a 12th-century religious text reporting the otherworldly vision of the Irish knight Tnugdalus.
+It was "one of the most popular and elaborate texts in the medieval genre of visionary infernal literature".

+The Visio had been translated from the original Latin forty-three times into fifteen languages by the 15th century.
 The work remained most popular in Germany, with ten different translations into German, and four into Dutch.
 With a recent resurgence of scholarly interest in Purgatory following works by Jacques Le Goff, Stephen Greenblatt and others, the vision has attracted increased academic attention.

 The work

 The Latin text was written down shortly after 1149 by Brother Marcus, an Irish itinerant monk, in the Scots Monastery, Regensburg in Germany.
 He reports having heard Tnugdalus' account from the knight himself and to have done a translation from the Irish language at the Regensburg abbess' request.
 The story is set in Cork, Ireland in 1148.

+Tnugdalus, the protagonist, was later also called "Tundalus", "Tondolus" or in English translations, "Tundale".
+These names all derive from the Middle Irish Tnúdgal meaning "desire-valour" or "fierce valour".

 The visio tells of the proud and easygoing knight falling unconscious for three days, during which time an angel guides his soul through Heaven and Hell, experiencing some of the torments of the damned.
 The angel then charges Tnugdalus to well remember what he has seen and to report it to his fellow men.
 On recovering possession of his body, Tnugdalus converts to a pious life as a result of his experience.